kaerumy/sagemath-jupyter-setup/README.md

 ### Installing key packages

-Updated packages of what I use are in this debian-pkg.list
+Packages of what I use are in this debian-pkg.list

-`EXPORT LC_ALL=C`
+    EXPORT LC_ALL=C
-`sudo xargs -a debian-pkg.list apt install`
+    sudo xargs -a debian-pkg.list apt install

 EXPORT LC_ALL is to fix issue with initial installation of texlive-base.

-### Accessing Jupyter Notebooka on server or LXC
+### Accessing Jupyter Notebook on server or LXC

 Easiest way is to simply do ssh tunnel: